DATA-TRAC/consumer-complaint-response/README.md

    * Look at this after MVP
 9. Are there more complaints during certain seasons of the year?

-   * not useful for modeling - OUT -->
+   * not valid for modeling - OUT -->

 ### Data Dictionary